hapax/hapax.github.io/assets/hyperlaunch.md

 This is about $10$ football pitches, and around $100$ times larger than the area of the Falcon Heavy if laid flat.
-If we want to launch a $m  = 1\text{ kg}$ cubesat instead, then a plunger the size of the cubesat itself is overkill.
+If we want to launch a $m  = 1\text{ kg}$ cubesat instead, however, then our platform can be a million times smaller; a plunger the size of the cubesat itself will be sufficient.